MicrosoftDocs/common-data-model-and-service/entity-reference/cds-sdk-get-started.md

 ### Compile and run the project

-1. Ensure the project compiles by right clicking on the project and clicking **Build**.
+1. Make sure that the project is compiled by right-clicking the project and then clicking **Build**.
-1. Set a breakpoint on the line of code declaring `updateProductCategory` and run your code by clicking on **Start** or pressing **F5**.
+1. Set a breakpoint on the line of code that declares **updateProductCategory**, and then run your code by clicking **Start** or pressing F5.
-1. Login using **your credentials** when the Azure AD prompt appears.
-The first time you run the application, you will be prompted to allow the AAD application you registered earlier to access the services used.
+1. When the Azure AD prompt appears, sign in by using your credentials.
+The first that time you run the application, you are prompted to allow the Azure AD application that you registered earlier to access the services that are used.
-1. Verify that the program runs and retrieves the newly inserted `ProductCategory` entities.
+1. Verify that the program runs and retrieves the newly inserted **ProductCategory** entities.

-## Advanced - Examining data changes
+## Advanced: Examining data changes

-You can examine the data changes made by your console applications, from the PowerApps portal.
-Go to [PowerApps](https://powerapps.microsoft.com), sign in, and go to the **Common Data Service** section in the left navigation pane.
+From the PowerApps portal, you can examine the data changes that your console applications make.

+1. Go to [PowerApps](https://powerapps.microsoft.com), and sign in.
+1. In the left navigation pane, go to the **Common Data Service** section.
-Click on **Entities**, search for and select **Product category**,  then click on the **Data** tab in the top navigation section.
-You will be able to see the changes made to this entity by your console application.
+1. Click **Entities**, search for and select **Product category**,  and then click on the **Data** tab in the top navigation section.
+You now see the changes that your console application made to this entity.

-You can build an application in PowerApps on this data and have the SDK and PowerApps work with the same data.
+You can build an application on this data in PowerApps.
+The SDK and PowerApps can work with the same data.

-## Advanced - Inspecting Common Data Service HTTPS interactions
+## Advanced: Inspecting Common Data Service HTTPS interactions

-You can dig a bit deeper into the interactions the client library is making with the web service APIs.
+You can dig a bit deeper into the client library's interactions with the web service APIs.

-For this step you need to download [Fiddler](http://www.telerik.com/fiddler), a free web debugging proxy.
-After registering, downloading, and installing the Fiddler tool, you can follow the steps to [configure Fiddler to decrypt HTTPS traffic](http://docs.telerik.com/fiddler/configure-fiddler/tasks/decrypthttps) since the web service APIs are based on HTTPS.
+For this step, you must download [Fiddler](http://www.telerik.com/fiddler), which is a free web debugging proxy.
+After you register, download, and install the Fiddler tool, you can follow [these steps](http://docs.telerik.com/fiddler/configure-fiddler/tasks/decrypthttps) to configure Fiddler to decrypt HTTPS traffic, because the web service APIs are based on HTTPS.

-**Note**: By performing the steps described in Telerik Fiddler documentation and allowing HTTPS traffic to be decrypted, you are exposing your computer to security risks, for which Microsoft cannot be held responsible.
-Please consult Telerik Fiddler documentation for details of these risks.
+**Note:** By following the steps that are described in the Telerik Fiddler documentation and allowing decryption of HTTPS traffic, you expose your computer to security risks that Microsoft cannot be held responsible for.
+For details about these risks, see the Telerik Fiddler documentation.

-Use Fiddler to capture and inspect the traffic generated by the console application:
+To use Fiddler to capture and inspect the traffic that is generated by the console application, follow these steps.

-1. Go to **File**, then select **Capture traffic** for the tool to record network activity.
-Alternatively you can press **F12** to enable and disable traffic capture.
+1. On the **File** menu, click **Capture traffic** so that the tool records network activity.
+Alternatively, you can press F12 to enable and disable traffic capture.
-1. To remove noise, you can right click on any repeating calls, select **Filter Now**, then click on **Hide '{process name}'**.
-Verify that the process name is not one you want to monitor.
+1. To remove noise, you can right-click any repeating calls, select **Filter Now**, and then click **Hide '{process name}'**.
+Verify that the process name is not the name of a process that you want to monitor.
-1. Run the console program above while capturing traffic and examine its request and response contents by clicking on the **Inspectors** tab on the details pane, then selecting the **JSON** or **Raw** tabs corresponding to the request and response.
+1. Run the preceding console program while the tool captures traffic.
+To examine the request and response contents, in the details pane, click the **Inspectors** tab, and then select the **JSON** or **Raw** tabs that correspond to the request and response.

-1. A few interesting calls will be made to hosts named as follows:
+Here are some of the interesting calls that will be made to hosts:

-    1. **login.windows.net**, **login.microsoftonline.com**.
-These calls perform authentication against Azure AD.
++ **login.windows.net**, **login.microsoftonline.com** – These calls perform authentication against Azure AD.
-    1. **management.azure.com**.
-This call discovers where the Common Data Service endpoint for your database is located.
++ **management.azure.com** – This call discovers where the Common Data Service endpoint for your database is located.
-    1. **https://[unique-id].rsu.powerapps.com**.
-These calls perform data operations against the Common Data Service.
++ **https://[unique-id].rsu.powerapps.com** – These calls perform data operations against the Common Data Service.

-Request and response content of calls above will describe the operation type, data and metadata, that the SDK passed to and from the Common Data Service.
-Also, you can find authentication information in these calls, in the form of the request `Authorization` header going to **management.azure.com** and **https://[unique-id].rsu.powerapps.com**.
+The request and response contents of the preceding calls will describe the operation type, data, and metadata that the SDK passed to and from the Common Data Service.
+You can also find authentication information in these calls, in the form of the **Authorization** request header that goes to **management.azure.com** and **https://[unique-id].rsu.powerapps.com**.

 You can inspect these security tokens in more detail by decoding them at [jwt.io](https://jwt.io/).
-The following is an example of a security token used to call the Common Data Service, with some properties removed.
-Note that `appid` value matches **AAD application ID**, `upn` value matches the logged in AAD user, and `aud` value matches the resource ID for **PowerApps Runtime Service**.
-Alternatively, in security tokens from calls to **management.azure.com**, `aud` value will match the resource ID of **Windows Azure Service Management API**.
+The following example shows a security token that is used to call the Common Data Service.
+Some of the properties have been removed.
+Note that the **appid** value matches the **AAD application ID** configuration value, the **upn** value matches the signed-in Azure AD user, and the **aud** value matches the resource ID for **PowerApps Runtime Service**.
+(In security tokens from calls to **management.azure.com**, the **aud** value will match the resource ID of **Windows Azure Service Management API**.)

 ```javascript
 {